BBC Radio 1: 2010s

 The licence-fee funding of Radio 1, alongside Radio 2, is often criticised by the commercial sector.
 In the first quarter of 2011 Radio 1 was part of an efficiency review conducted by John Myers.
 His role, according to Andrew Harrison, the chief executive of RadioCentre, was "to identify both areas of best practice and possible savings."

 The controller of Radio 1 and sister station 1Xtra changed to Ben Cooper on 28 October 2011, following the departure of Andy Parfitt.
 Ben Cooper answered to the Director of BBC Audio and Music, Tim Davie.

 On 7 December 2011, Ben Cooper's first major changes to the station were announced.
 Skream & Benga, Toddla T, Charlie Sloth and Friction replaced Judge Jules, Gilles Peterson, Kissy Sell Out and Fabio & Grooverider.
 A number of shows were shuffled to incorporate the new line-up.
 On 28 February 2012, further changes were announced.
 Greg James and Scott Mills swapped shows and Jameela Jamil, Gemma Cairney and Danny Howard joined the station.
 The new line-up of DJs for In New DJs We Trust was also announced with B.Traits, Mosca, Jordan Suckley and Julio Bashmore hosting shows on a four weekly rotation.
 This new schedule took effect on Monday, 2 April 2012.

 In September 2012, Nick Grimshaw replaced Chris Moyles as host of "Radio 1's Breakfast Show".
 Grimshaw previously hosted Mon-Thurs 10pm-Midnight, Weekend Breakfast and Sunday evenings alongside Annie Mac.
 Grimshaw was replaced by Phil Taggart and Alice Levine on the 10pm-Midnight show.

 In November 2012, another series of changes were announced.
 This included the departure of Reggie Yates and Vernon Kay.
 Jameela Jamil was announced as the new presenter of The Official Chart.
 Matt Edmondson moved to weekend mornings with Tom Deacon briefly replacing him on Wednesday nights.
-Dan Howell and Phil Lester, famous YouTubers and video bloggers, joined the station.
+Daniel Howell and Phil Lester, famous YouTubers and video bloggers, joined the station.
 The changes took effect in January 2013.

 Former presenter Sara Cox hosted her last show on Radio 1 in February 2014 before moving back to Radio 2.
 In March 2014, Gemma Cairney left the weekend breakfast show to host the weekday early breakfast slot, swapping shows with Dev.

 In September 2014, Radio 1 operated a series of changes to their output which saw many notable presenters leave the station – including Edith Bowman, Nihal and Rob da Bank.
 Huw Stephens gained a new show hosting 10 pm – 1 am Monday–Wednesday with Alice Levine presenting weekends 1 pm – 4 pm.
 Radio 1's Residency also expanded with Skream joining the rotational line-up on Thursday nights (10 pm – 1 am).